Office of Diversity and Equity Main Content

 The Office of Diversity and Equity processes complaints of violations of Title IX and Title VII and conducts investigations.
 This includes complaints of sexual harassment; gender, race, age, disability, veteran status, religious or other discrimination; bias; and retaliation.

-If you wish to report a bias incident, call 453-BIAS (2427), or complete the Bias Incident Report Form or call the office (453-4807) to schedule an appointment to discuss the incident.
+If you wish to report a bias incident, complete the Crime Reporting Form and click Yes on the bias section or call the office (453-4807) to schedule an appointment to discuss the incident.